hgroman/scrapersky-backend/Docs/Docs_7_Workflow_Canon/Micro-Work-Orders/WF3-LocalBusinessCuration_micro_work_order.md

 ## Known Issues / Exception Log (as of 2025-05-05T00:15:30-07:00)

 ### 1. No eligibility check before queueing domain extraction (MEDIUM)

 - **Description**: Currently, all local businesses with status="Selected" are automatically queued for domain extraction, regardless of whether they have a valid website_url.
 This could lead to unnecessary processing and errors.
 - **Remediation Plan**:
-  1. Add preliminary validation in the router to check if website_url exists
+  1. Add preliminary validation in Layer 3: Routers to check if website_url exists
   2. Only queue items with a non-empty website_url
   3. Add appropriate error message for items without website URLs
 - **JIRA Ticket**: SCRSKY-230
 - **Target Date**: 2025-05-20

 ### 2. Naming confusion in sitemap_scheduler.py (LOW)

 - **Description**: Despite being named "sitemap_scheduler.py", this file handles multiple types of background processing, including domain extraction.
 This naming can be confusing for new developers.
 - **Remediation Plan**:
   1. Consider renaming to "background_scheduler.py" or similar